jwpconsulting/projectify/docs/user.md

 ## Testing

-Prefer using AbstractUser over AbstractBaseUser for the return type of a user generating fixture.
+Prefer using User over AbstractBaseUser or AbstractUser.